terralang/terra/README.md

 ### Anonymous Structs ###

-In Terra you can also create structs that have no name:
+In Terra you can also create struct types that have no name:

     var a : struct { real : float, imag : float }